Coding Style Guide

 • Use a plugin for your text editor to check for/remind you of PEP8 conventions.

-• When in doubt, running ./scripts/format.sh will fix a lot of things.
+• When in doubt, running pre-commit run --all-files will fix a lot of things.

 • Capitalize and punctuate comments and Git commit messages properly.